Project Heartbeat

 What Is the Good Samaritan Law?

 Now that you are a trained medical professional, you should be ready to provide health care in and out of the hospital or clinic.
-However, providing CPR and other emergency care when away from a medical setting can feel scary and may leave you wondering if you could get in trouble if the outcome is [...]
+However, providing CPR and other emergency care when away from a medical setting can feel scary and may leave you wondering if you could get in trouble if the outcome is poor.
+After all, when you are clocked in, you most likely have plenty of backup from the entire medical team.
+If this subject has you [...]

 16 10, 2019